 Minimum walking time: ~4 hours (~3 hours)

-- Follow program B/C from entrance 1 to P3 (2.4km), skipping the Great Waterfall but travelling along the boardwalk and over the bridge.
-Optional: Follow program K from P3 along the western lake shore and join program C/E just before P2 (3.8km).
-If you don’t do the optional route, take the boat from P3 to P2.
+- Follow program B from entrance 1 to P3 (2.4km), skipping the Great Waterfall (for now) but travelling along the boardwalk and over the bridge.
+Take the boat from P3 to P2.
+Optional: Instead of taking the boat, follow program K1 from P3 along the western lake shore to P2 (3.8km).

 - Walk up the road, then turn right onto the western ridge trail which overlooks the lower lakes.
 Re-join the road just before you reach the Great Waterfall and cross the wooden bridge above the Great Waterfall.
 Turn right after the bridge and walk to the viewpoint.